-The use of all restrictive interventions (those not written into the individual's plan, nor approved by the Human Rights Committee and Behavior Management Committee) meet the criteria for a serious event.
-These events must be reported to the Protection and Advocacy Project, the guardian/legal decision maker, DDPA/DDPM, and DD Section.
+The use of all restrictive interventions (those not written into the individual's plan, nor approved by the Human Rights Committee and Behavior Management Committee) meet the criteria for a serious event and must be verbally reported to the Protection and Advocacy Project within 24 hours and a written report submitted to the individual's legal decision maker, Protection and Advocacy Project, Regional DD Program Administrator and DD Division within one working day of the verbal report.
 The Protection and Advocacy Project will be responsible for independent review to determine if follow up is needed and who is responsible.

-The DD Section reviews a random sample of individual records and incident reports biennially to assure compliance with requirements.
-The DD Section and Protection and Advocacy Project review the data to identify trends and patterns to support improvement strategies
+The DD Division reviews a random sample of individual records and incident reports biennially to assure compliance with requirements.
+The DD Division and Protection and Advocacy Project review the data to identify trends and patterns to support improvement strategies c.
+Use of Seclusion.
+(Select one): (This section will be blank for waivers submitted before Appendix G-2-c was added to WMS in March 2014, and responses for seclusion will display in Appendix G-2-a combined with information on restraints.)